danitso/terraform-provider-proxmox/README.md

 ```

 ### Snippets cannot be uploaded by non-PAM accounts
 Due to limitations in the Proxmox VE API, certain files need to be uploaded using SFTP.
-This requires the use of a PAM account (standard Linux account).
+This requires the use of a PAM account (standard Linux account) or use of ssh public key authentication.